efagioli01/Code-Refactor-Horiseon-Company/README.md

-CODE REFACTOR

-The code in this activity has been refactored from the original to follow accessability standards
+# Fist Homework assignment for UNH Full-Stack Coding Bootcamp

+## Description

+This project's goal was to refactor the code of the original Horiseon company website to improve its accessability. st

-HTML
+## HTML

-The title has been renamed to be Specific and descriptive to the company webiste
+The title has been renamed to be specific and descriptive to the company webiste

-Semantic elements have been added for accessability and optimized for search engine
+Semantic elements have been added for accessability and optimized for search engine and screen readers

 All headings are in sequential order